sw-esports/SW-OTTER/loop.md

-### JavaScript Loop Practice: while, do-while, and for
+JavaScript Loop Practice: while, do-while, and for

+This document contains 15 loop-based JavaScript coding questions divided into while, do-while, and for loop categories.
+Each question is followed by a logic explanation and a sample example.

 ---